shichao-an/adium-sh/README.rst

 The current features are:

+* Set default service and account
 * Send messages using exact account name or alias
-* Set default service and account for alias
+* Receive and reply messages using patterns or external API (SimiSimi currently supported)
+* React to events

 Installation
 ------------